pravsels/SynthPar-Zero/README.md

-# SynthPar: Synthetic Faces with Demographic Parity
+# SynthPar-Zero: Synthetic Faces with Demographic Parity

 SynthPar aims to facilitate the development and evaluation of face recognition models, with the goal of closing the gap in performance across all demographic groups.